-iii) The design of the web and the edge areas of the new shear wall is performed according to the provisions of EC2 and EC8.
+iii) The design of the web and the edge

+- Rebars continuing to the nearby storeys - ° Rebars anchored within the beams areas of the new shear wall is performed according to the provisions of EC2 and EC8.
 The horizontal reinforcement of the web is anchored within the closed jackets of the two columns while the vertical reinforcement of the web is anchored to the upper and bottom beam of the panel.